EricaLinaG/Emacsn/README.md

 boot loader.
 I recommend at least reading through it's __Readme__ even though Emacsn takes care of everything, you'll want to know eventually.

-The Emacs configuration installs that Chemacs likes need to work in _.emacs.d_ under normal circumstances, with an _init.el_.
+Chemacs likes Emacs configurations which install in _.emacs.d_ and use an _init.el_.
 Most configurations do this.

 ### Why

-It just grew organically over time.
-Have a need, fill a need.
+This just grew organically over time.
+Have a need, fill a need, scratch an itch, have some fun.

-If you ever wanted an easy way to compare Doom to spacemacs, to Prelude, Emacs from Scratch, Emacs-Live, or any other, Here is an easy path.
+Try out other Emacs configurations safely and easily.

 If you have ever ruined your emacs setup and had to go back, or fix it in less than ideal circumstances, then this could also be your solution to accidental